-The Bulgarian financial sector is dominated by banks, which account for approximately 78.5 per cent. of the assets in the financial sector as of 30 September 2014.
-The total assets of banks in Bulgaria amounted to EUR 41.8 billion as of 30 September 2014 and registered an increase of 5.3 per cent. year-on-year, based on aggregated balance sheet information submitted by credit institutions to the BNB Banking Supervision Department.
+The total assets of banks in Bulgaria amounted to EUR 44.8 billion as of 31 December 2015 and registered an increase of 2.8 per cent. as compared to 31 December 2014 based on aggregated balance sheet information submitted by credit institutions to the BNB Banking Supervision Department.

-The following table sets forth the aggregate assets, liabilities, balance capital and profits of the banking system as at the dates indicated:
+The following table sets forth the aggregate assets, liabilities and balance capital of the banking system as at the dates indicated: